STARR-seq: Application

-DHS-sequencing and FAIRE-sequencing fail to provide a direct functional or quantitative readout of enhancer activity.
-To obtain this, reporter assays that deduce enhancer strength from the loads of reporter transcripts is needed.
-Moreover, such assays are not able to offer the millions of tests required for identification of enhancers in genome-wide manner.
+However, DNase-seq and FAIRE-seq alone fail to provide a direct functional or quantitative readout of enhancer activity, so reporter assays that can deduce enhancer strength from the quantitative enrichment of reporter transcripts are needed to assess enhancer activity quantitatively.
+Yet, these assays are not high-throughput (High throughput biology), as it is impossible to conduct millions of tests required for identification of enhancers in a genome-wide manner.

-Development of STARR-seq help to identify enhancers in a direct, quantitative and genome-wide manner.
-Taking advantage of the knowledge that enhancers can work independent of their relative locations, candidate sequences are placed downstream of a minimal promoter, allowing the active enhancers to transcribe themselves.
-The strength of each enhancer is then reflected by its richness among cellular RNAs.
+The development of STARR-seq attempts to circumvent this analytical barrier.
+Taking advantage of the knowledge that enhancers can work independently of their relative locations, candidate sequences are placed downstream of a minimal promoter, allowing the active enhancers to transcribe themselves.
+The strength of each enhancer is then reflected by its relative enrichment among cellular RNAs.
 Such a direct coupling of candidate sequences to enhancer activity enables the parallel evaluation of millions of DNA fragments from arbitrary sources.

 Methodology

 Genomic DNA is randomly sheared and broken down to small fragments.
 Adaptors are ligated to size-selected DNA fragments.
-Next, adaptor linked fragments are amplified and the PCR products are purified followed by placing candidate sequences downstream of a minimal promoter of screening vectors, giving them an opportunity to transcribe themselves.
+Next, adaptor-linked fragments are amplified and the PCR products are purified followed by placing candidate sequences downstream of a minimal promoter of screening vectors, giving them an opportunity to transcribe themselves.
 Candidate cells are then transfected with reporter library and cultured.
 Thereafter, total RNAs are extracted and poly-A RNAs isolated.
 Using reverse transcription method, cDNAs are produced, amplified and then candidate fragments are used for high-throughput paired end sequencing.
 Sequence reads are mapped to the reference genome and computational processing of data is carried out.